 When it happens, you'll have to thank the thousand plus members of our community who participated in the Imagine Brownsville public hearing process who consistently rated the revitalization of downtown as one of the most pressing issues of our community.
 Skeptics fell by the wayside as the highest level of support for downtown revitalization first became evident, then undeniable.

-As Co-Chair of the Cultural Committee of Imagine Brownsville, I was privileged to work with nearly every cultural organization of our city in developing the strategies that would address our needs pertaining to Arts and Entertainment, Historic Preservation and, of course, Downtown Revitalization.
-Now transformed into the United Brownsville Downtown Task Force Committee, its mission, and challenge, is to implement these strategies.
+As co-chair of the Cultural Committee of Imagine Brownsville, we were privileged to work with nearly every cultural organization of our city in developing the strategies that addressed our needs pertaining to Arts and Entertainment, Historic Preservation and, of course, Downtown Revitalization.

 We now know that by leveraging our unique geographic location, our multi-cultural resources and our truly distinct historic legacy we can make up for our other limitations.
 We know that tourism, like any other industry, needs to be invested in and that, once built, it needs to be maintained and continuously improved on.

-Believe me, this will all happen, but we do need your patient and persistent support.
-It reminds me of the guy that asks "How do you eat an elephant?" to which his friend replies "One bite at a time."
+We believe this will happen... all we need from you is an open mind, your patience and your persistent support.
+It reminds us of the guy that asks "How do you eat an elephant?" to which his friend replies "One bite at a time."